 Environmental assessment effects predictions, assumptions and mitigation actions that are to be tested in the follow-up monitoring program must be converted into field-testable monitoring objectives.
-The monitoring design must include a statistical evaluation of the adequacy of existing baseline data to provide a benchmark against which to test for project effects, and the need for any additional pre-construction or pre-operational monitoring to establish a firmer project baseline.
+The conceptual-level monitoring design must include a statistical evaluation of the adequacy of existing baseline data to provide a benchmark against which to test for project effects, and the need for any additional pre-construction or preoperational monitoring to establish a firmer project baseline.

-The follow-up program shall include a schedule indicating the frequency and duration of effects monitoring.
+The follow-up program shall include, at a conceptual level, a schedule indicating the frequency and duration of effects monitoring.
 This schedule is to be developed after an evaluation of the length of time needed to detect effects given estimated baseline variability, likely magnitude of environmental effect and desired level of statistical confidence in the results (Type 1 and Type 2 errors).

-The description of the follow-up program must include any contingency procedures/plans or other adaptive management provisions as a means of addressing unforeseen effects or for correcting exceedances as required to comply or to conform to benchmarks, regulatory standards or guidelines.
+The description of the follow-up program must include, at a conceptual level, contingency procedures/plans or other adaptive management provisions as a means of addressing unforeseen effects or for correcting exceedances as required to comply or to conform to benchmarks, regulatory standards or guidelines.